dark-peak-analytics/unmet-needs/README.md

 <img src="man/figures/QALE_tab.png" align="center" width="500" />

 Please [let us know](wmohammed@darkpeakanalytics.com) if you have any comments or questions about the project structure, code or workflow.
-If you have questions about the theory and/or methods employed to generate the results, please get in touch with [**Richard Cookson**](richard.cookson@york.ac.uk).
+If you have questions about the theory and/or methods employed to generate the results, please get in touch with **Richard Cookson**_richard.cookson@york.ac.uk_.

 [Wael Mohammed](https://github.com/W-Mohammed), [Dark Peak Analytics](https://darkpeakanalytics.com/).